WannaBeSuperteur/AI_Projects/2025_03_12_DeepSeek_LLM/test/README.md

 A deep learning model with 2 input nodes, 4 and 6 nodes in each of the 2 hidden layers, and 1 node in the output layer in the following format.

-At this time, each node is represented in the format of "[node No., X position (px), Y position (px), shape, width (px), height (px), connection line shape, background color, connection line color, list of node No. s of other nodes pointed to by the connection line]".
+At this time, each node is represented in the format of Python list "[node No., X position (px), Y position (px), shape, width (px), height (px), connection line shape, background color, connection line color, list of node No. s of other nodes pointed to by the connection line]".